SystemsGenetics/KINC/docs/create_a_network.rst

 Traditional Approach
 --------------------
 You can construct a traditional network on a stand-alone workstation using either ``kinc`` or ``qkinc``.
-Using the 475-sample rice dataset described above, the following steps show how to create a traditional network using the command-line.
+Using the 60-sample example rice dataset described above, the following steps show how to create a traditional network using the command-line.
 The arguments shown in the command-line examples below correspond directly to fields in the KINC GUI.

 Step 1: Import the GEM
 ``````````````````````